Women at the Top: High-Power Leaders in Our High-Altitude Town

 Annie Rosenfield, General Manager, Tahoe Donner Association

 Annie earned her undergrad degree with a double major in English/linguistics and Anthropology and master’s degree in education from the University of Nevada-Reno.
-She first joined Tahoe Donner in 2003 overseeing the programming and management of the Trout Creek Recreation Center.
-From there, her career trajectory has continued to make Tahoe Donner the best it can be.
+After joining Tahoe Donner in 2003, overseeing the programming and management of the Trout Creek Recreation Center, her career trajectory has continued to make Tahoe Donner the best it can be.
 Having served in various capacities with the association for more twenty years, Rosenfeld brings decades of personal and professional experience to the role.

 Annie has a broad and strong background in recreation and risk management, recreation and park districts, multiple Tahoe ski areas and professional swimming and coaching.
 She is a dedicated mom, wife, athlete and community volunteer who constantly works to find time for everyone and everything.
 You can often find Annie and her family enjoying the Tahoe Donner trails on her personal time.